Art3mK/gcp-pro-arch-notes/cloud_storage_n_sql.md

 - revoking access (~1m)
 - enabling object versioninig in a bucket, wait ~30 sec before write/overwrite

-## Cloud Big Table

-Fully managed NoSQL, wide-column DB for terabyte apps

-- petabyte scale with very low latency
-- accessed using HBase API
-- native compatibility with big data, Hadoop ecosystems
-- in flight/at rest encryption
-- same DB used in maps/gmail/etc
-- single-row transactions
-- 10Mb/cell, 100Mb/row max size

-> The table is composed of rows, each of which typically describes a single entity, and columns, which contain individual values for each row.
-> Each row is indexed by a single row key and columns that are related to one another are typically grouped together into a column family.

-Data ingestion:
-- Application API
-- Streaming: Spark/Dataflow streaming/Storm
-- Batch processing: Hadoop MapRecude, Dataflow, Spark

 ## CLoud SQL / managed RDBMS

 - MySQL